Author: Ron Graham

 This lesson continues on from the previous lesson to look at what John says about love.

 A reminder first, that John’s understanding of love has two main foundations:

 (a) Christ's example obligates us to love.
 "We know love by this, that he laid down his life for us; and we ought to lay down our lives for the brethren" (1John 3:16).

 (b) Love is manifested in us through the cross of Christ.
 "By this the love of God was manifested in us, that God sent his only begotten Son into the world that we might live through him."
 (1John 4:9).
-[Note: the word MANIFEST means to show clearly].
+[The word MANIFEST means to show clearly].

 (c) The initiative for love is in the cross.
 "In this is love, not that we loved God, but that he loved us and sent his Son to be the propitiation for our sins...
 We love, because he first loved us" (1John 4:10,19).